 In Fiscal Year 2015-16, the City established an Other Post-Employment Benefits (OPEB) trust (OPEB Trust) to proactively manage costs and reduce unfunded liabilities associated with the City's statutorily required cost-share of CalPERS health insurance premiums for qualified, retired employees.
 The OPEB Trust was established with an initial funding level of 80% of the OPEB liability and is reviewed and maintained as stipulated in the City's Budgeting, Reserves, and Reporting Policy, and in accordance with CalPERS guidelines (CalPERS acts as the OPEB Trust Administrator).
-Contributions to the OPEB Trust have not been necessary since June 2020 due to the previous payments made and the rate of return on the OPEB Trust resulting in a net pension asset.
-The next actuarial valuation will be prepared in Fiscal Year 2022-23 for the year ended June 30, 2022 (Fiscal Year 2021-22), at which point City staff will assess the need for, and merit of, additional contributions.
+On June 30, 2020, the City made a lump sum contribution to the OPEB Trust in the amount of \$19,529 in order to return the OPEB liability to an 80% prefunding level as of the most recent actuarial valuation dated June 22, 2020.
+The next actuarial valuation will be prepared in Fiscal Year 2021-22 for the year ended June 30, 2021 (Fiscal Year 20-21).